MykhayloGusak/backend-developer-assessment/README.md

 - **GET: /api/clients/policy/:policyID - Get user**

-Through this resource you can obtain the Client's policy number.
+Through this resource you can obtain the Client policy number.
 For example:

   ```json
   Request: